Uuvana-Studios/Longvinter-server-documentation/docs/linux/setup-docker.md

 # Docker Setup

-## How to setup a Longvinter server in Linux

 If you have any trouble following the guide.
-Please send us a message in [Discord](https://discord.gg/SmPZ8hRqMV) we are more than happy to help you out!
+Please send us a message in [Discord](https://discord.gg/longvinter) we are more than happy to help you out!

-## Requirements and prerequisites
+## Requirements and Pre-requisites

+- GIT installed in your system
+- GIT LFS installed in your system
- - Docker
+- Docker installed in your system
- - Docker Compose
+- Docker Compose installed in your system
+- Broadband internet connection
+- Router with the ability to port forward
+- Min.
+2 GB RAM

+## System Setup

+### Installing GIT and GIT Large file system

+.pak files are large and we need to install Git Lfs in order to download them

+Run the following commands according to your chosen system:

+**Ubuntu/Debian**:

+- `$ apt update`
+- `$ apt install git git-lfs`

+**Arch-Linux**:

+- `$ pacman -Sy`
+- `$ pacman -S git git-lfs`

+**Fedora**:

- - Git
+- `$ yum update`

-For help installing Docker, go to [Install Docker using the Repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
-For help installing Docker Compose, go to [Install Docker Compose](https://docs.docker.com/compose/install/)
+- `$ yum install git git-lfs`

+### Installing Docker

+**Ubuntu/Debian**:

+- `curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo gpg --dearmor -o /usr/share/keyrings/docker-archive-keyring.gpg`

 ## Setting up the container